The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 The Old Reliable.

-It goes without saying.
-Almost every major city has a track, and the rivalry it creates is unmatched.
-Many centres are now moving to electric karts, which means instant torque and even faster acceleration.
+It goes without saying that if you want to spend your stag do competing in a true “wheels on the track” race, Go-Karting is the most common option.
+After all, almost every major city has a track for good reason.
+It’s addictive, exciting and the rivalry it creates is unmatched.
+Many centres are now moving to electric karts, which means instant torque and even faster acceleration, perfect for separating the men from the boys.

 Drift Trikes